 The aged mother proudly brought them out of a drawer.
 To her visitor’s amazement, they were not pictures at all.
 They were valuable banknotes from America amounting to thousands of dollars.
 For decades, the Scottish mother had been needlessly living in poverty.
 The problem?
 She did not know the value of those “interesting pictures.”
 She owned the banknotes, but she did not possess them.

 In West Texas is a famous oil field known as the Yates Pool.
 During the Depression, this field was a sheep ranch owned by a man named Yates.
 Mr. Yates was not able to make enough money on his ranching operation to pay the principal and interest on the mortgage, so he was in danger of losing his ranch.
 With little money for clothes or food, his family, like many others, had to live on government subsidy.

 Day after day, as he grazed his sheep over those rolling West Texas hills, he was no doubt greatly troubled about how he would be able to pay his bills.
 Then a seismographic crew from an oil company came into the area and told Mr. Yates that there might be oil on his land.
 They asked permission to drill a wildcat well, and he signed a lease contract.

 At 1,115 feet they struck a huge oil reserve.
 The first well came in at 80,000 barrels a day.
 Many subsequent wells were more than twice as large.
 In fact, thirty years after the discovery, a government test on one of the wells showed that it still had the potential flow of 125,000 barrels of oil a day.

 But most Christians continue to live in self-imposed spiritual poverty because they do not know how to appropriate from God those spiritual resources which are already theirs.
-Like the old Scottish mother before she knew the "interesting pictures" were valuable bank notes and Mr. Yates and his vast ocean of oil, they live in ignorance of their vast riches.
+Like the old Scottish mother before she knew the “interesting pictures” were valuable banknotes and like Mr. Yates and his ocean of oil, they live in ignorance of their vast riches.